-It is acknowledged that if the disclosure of non-recent abuse relates to a person who is now aged 18 years of age or older, that person cannot be forced or compelled to report the abuse to the police if they do not want to.
+It is acknowledged that if the disclosure of non-recent abuse relates to a person who is now 18 years of age or older, that person cannot be forced or compelled to report the abuse to the police if they do not want to.
 In such cases, NCF will offer reassurance to them that should they wish to report the matter in the future, they will be provided with the help and support to do so.
+They will also be informed that a record of their disclosure has been recorded for future reference, should they decide to disclose it to the relevant authorities at a later time.